 \subsection{Experimental Analysis}

-\textbf{Ablation studies.} We conduct ablation studies using NACLIP with ViT-B/16 backbone, as shown in Table.~\ref{tab:module_ablation}.
-The RCS module alone improves mIoU from $79.7\%$ to $85.5\%$ on VOC20, demonstrating the effectiveness of incorporating non-last layers $\mathcal{A}_{qk}$ information into the final attention map.
+\textbf{Ablation studies.} We conduct ablation studies using NACLIP with ViT-B/16 backbone, as shown in Table~\ref{tab:module_ablation}.
+The RCS module alone improves mIoU from $79.7\%$ to $85.5\%$ on VOC20, demonstrating effectiveness of incorporating non-last layers $\mathcal{A}_{qk}$ information into the final attention map.
 The SFR module independently achieves a $1.8\%$ mIoU improvement, validating its effectiveness in enhancing attention between semantically similar regions while preserving local spatial consistency.
 When combined, these modules achieve a substantial $6.3\%$ mIoU improvement, reaching a mIoU of $86.0\%$, demonstrating their complementary utility.

-\textbf{Sensitivity analysis of hyper-parameters.} In Fig.~\ref{fig:line_plot_convex_sensitive}, we analyze the sensitivity of two key trade-off hyper-parameters $\lambda_{rcs}$ and $\lambda_{sfr}$.
+\textbf{Sensitivity analysis of hyper-parameters.} In Fig.~\ref{fig:line_plot_convex_sensitive}, we analyze sensitivity of two key trade-off hyper-parameters $\lambda_{rcs}$ and $\lambda_{sfr}$.
 For $\lambda_{rcs}$, optimal performance is achieved when $\lambda_{rcs}=0.5$.
-The parameter $\lambda_{sfr}$ demonstrates best results at $0.7$, with stable performance in the range of from $0.6$ to $0.8$.
+The parameter $\lambda_{sfr}$ demonstrates best results at $0.7$, with stable performance in the range from $0.6$ to $0.8$.
 Both parameters exhibit similar trends: moderate values enhance performance while extreme values (\eg, $1.0$) lead to degradation.
-This consistent behavior across different datasets suggests our method's robustness, requiring only coarse hyper-parameter tuning for effective deployment.
+This consistent behavior across different datasets suggests robustness of ResCLIP, requiring only coarse hyper-parameter tuning for effective deployment.

 \textbf{Analysis of layer fusion strategies in RCS.} As Eq.~(\ref{eq:avg_qk}) shows, our RCS method averages attention from some layers.
 We explore two strategies for the aggregation ($\mathcal{A}_{qk}$) from non-last layers to capture the rich spatial correspondence.
-In Table.~\ref{tab:fus_layer}, we compare aggregation methods: Cumulative Layers Aggregation (CLA) and Sliding Window Aggregation (SWA).
+In Table~\ref{tab:fus_layer}, we compare aggregation methods: Cumulative Layers Aggregation (CLA) and Sliding Window Aggregation (SWA).
 CLA starts from the first layer to the $n$-th while SWA applies a sliding window to aggregate attention where the window size is set to $4$.
 From Table~\ref{tab:fus_layer}, we can observe that 1) for the CLA, the model increases the performance with more layers involved.
 2) when leveraging the sliding window, the $6\rightarrow9$ achieves the best results.